-- Configure a root route.
+- Configuring a root route.

-- Configure RESTful routes for a resource.
+- Configuring RESTful routes for a resource.

-- Configure customized routes for a resource.
+- Configuring customized routes for a resource.

-- Name and describe the 7 RESTful controller actions.
+- The 7 RESTful controller actions.

 The most important (and simplest) route in your file is the root URL… where should users be deposited when they land on